songproducer/nefarious-capsicum/_posts/en/2016-07-06-The-Dash-Guy-who-cried-troll.md

 ### Internet troll

+>In Internet slang, a troll is a person who sows discord on the Internet by starting arguments or upsetting people, by posting inflammatory, extraneous, or off-topic messages in an online community with the deliberate intent of provoking readers into an emotional response for their own amusement.

-[Internet trolls][1] are unpleasant people on the Internet, sometimes resorting to foul language and name-calling.
+Internet trolls are unpleasant people on the Internet, sometimes resorting to foul language and name-calling.
 They usually go off-topic in an attempt to avoid logical debate.

 I am not calling anyone a troll - that is name-calling and it's beneath me.
 This post is to address the issues and responses surrounding the audacity one guy had to upset an online community.
 I think this is noteworthy because it points to a larger issue we've unfortunately become familiar with in crypto-currency communities; the toxicity of name-calling.
 It has the overall effect of reducing the attractiveness of crypto-currency online communities.